-- Reduce mains water usage by 20% connecting to an integrated water recycling system (owned by PFD from 2024). - All new buildings to have dual recycled water reticulation and water efficiency (owned by PFD from 2024). - Use green infrastructure and low impact development (LID) practices to help mitigate stormwater run-off impacts and treat rainwater as a resource rather than as a waste product (owned by PFD from 2024).
+- Reduce mains water usage by 20% connecting to an integrated water recycling system and water efficiency measures (owned by PFD from 2024). - All new buildings to have dual recycled water reticulation and water efficiency (owned by PFD from 2024). - Use green infrastructure and low impact development (LID) practices to help mitigate stormwater run-off impacts and treat rainwater as a resource rather than as a waste product (owned by PFD from 2024).